pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 ```bash
 ./sync.sh install
 ```
-3) Start docker-sync and the Mage2dock environment.
+3) Start docker-sync and the Laradock environment.
 Specify the services you want to run, as you would normally do with `docker-compose up`
 ```bash
 ./sync.sh up nginx mysql